Participating in the Lifelong Learning Plan

 Designated educational institution

-If you are not sure whether a particular institution qualifies as a designated educational institution, see Guide P105, Students and income Tax, or call 1-800-959-8281.
+If you are not sure whether a particular institution qualifies as a designated educational institution, refer to Guide P105, Students and Income Tax, or call 1-800-959-8281.

 Full‑time registered student